wt6/autoselector/README.md

 3. **(For testing purposes)** Flask's inbuilt development server can be used by setting the environment variable FLASK_APP=application.py.
 Then run using command 'flask run' and direct your web browser to the provided IP address to use the website.

     **(For non-testing purposes)** A WSGI server will be required to run web application.

+4. See demonstration of functionality and usage of website in [YouTube video](https://youtu.be/zlzeqaiRoQc).

 ## Prerequisites
 * Python 3.5